Automotive industry in New Zealand: Assembly plants

 New Zealand's car assembly industry has its roots in pre-car trades.
 In the early 20th century, coachbuilders and wheelwrights quickly moved into building bodies for imported motor vehicle chassis.
 In 1926 after the announcement that General Motors would begin local assembly a deputation of members of the New Zealand Coach and Motor Body Builders' Federation waited on the Prime Minister asking for greater protection because they said American manufacturers were dumping cars in New Zealand and flooding the market.
 The Prime Minister deferred any decision until he had heard from other interested parties.
 The local managing director of General Motors responded that the failure of chassis imports to grow was "entirely due to public preference and price".

 Until the advent of all-steel bodies which began in USA in 1915 with Dodge and began in Britain more than a decade later motor bodies in essence remained the upholstered structures of timber and sheet metal of 19th century carriages and the required skills were readily available.
-Imported bodies faced a duty of twenty%, materials to be used in bodies manufactured in New Zealand entered duty-free.
+Imported bodies faced a duty of twenty percent, materials to be used in bodies manufactured in New Zealand entered duty-free.
 Initially chassis entered duty free with or without a body.
 In the six years ended March 1933 64,300 cars were imported but only 7,600 were given New Zealand made bodies and tariff protection ended.

-From the 1920s to the mid 1930s American makes mostly sourced in Canada for Imperial Preference tariffs dominated the local assembly industry.
+From the 1920s to the mid-1930s American makes mostly sourced in Canada for Imperial Preference tariffs dominated the local assembly industry.
 Postwar supply was restricted by a dollar shortage then balance of payments difficulties and British later combined with Australian makes dominated.
 In the late 1960s assembly of Japanese vehicles began to supplant the British vehicles and by the end of the 1990s British vehicles had virtually disappeared.

-1912 W.G.
-Vining Limited
+1912 WG Vining

-While Dominion Motors of Wellington was the distributor for Hudson and Essex motor vehicles for North Island from 1912, distributorship for South Island, went to W.G.
-Vining Limited of Nelson, also beginning in 1912.
-Vining had built a 31,500 square feet (2,926.5 square meters) garage in 1908 which was the largest garage in New Zealand at the time.
+While Dominion Motors of Wellington was the distributor for Hudson and Essex motor vehicles for North Island from 1912, distributorship for South Island, went to WG.
+Vining of Nelson, also beginning in 1912.
+Vining had built a 31,500 square feet (2,926.5 square metres) garage in 1908 which was the largest garage in New Zealand at the time.
 A car assembly plant was established at the premises and shortly thereafter Vinings obtained additional licenses to import and assemble Cadillac, Maxwell, Haynes, and Ford vehicles from the United States; Bean cars from the United Kingdom; and Darracq and Unic vehicles from France.
 The plant later assembled Chevrolet and Rover vehicles until they established their own New Zealand assembly operations.
 The business ceased when it was sold on 30 September 1927 upon W.G.
 Vining's retirement.
-Vining's son formed a new business, P. Vining & Scott, and continued the Hudson and Essex franchise, adding Morris in 1932.
+Vining's son formed a new business, P Vining & Scott, and continued the Hudson and Essex franchise, adding Morris in 1932.